MyNiuuu/MOFA-Video/MOFA-Video-Hybrid/README.md

 **IMPORTANT:** ⚠️⚠️⚠️ Gradio Version of **4.5.0** in the `requirements.txt` should be strictly followed since other versions may cause errors.

-### 3. Downloading Checkpoints
+#### 3. Downloading Checkpoints

 1. Download the checkpoint of CMP from [here](https://huggingface.co/MyNiuuu/MOFA-Video-Hybrid/resolve/main/models/cmp/experiments/semiauto_annot/resnet50_vip%2Bmpii_liteflow/checkpoints/ckpt_iter_42000.pth.tar) and put it into `./MOFA-Video-Hybrid/models/cmp/experiments/semiauto_annot/resnet50_vip+mpii_liteflow/checkpoints`.

 2. Download the `ckpts` [folder](https://huggingface.co/MyNiuuu/MOFA-Video-Hybrid/tree/main/ckpts) from the huggingface repo which contains necessary pretrained checkpoints and put it under `./MOFA-Video-Hybrid`.
+You may use `git lfs` to download the **entire** `ckpts` folder:

+    1) Download `git lfs` from https://git-lfs.github.com.
+It is commonly used for cloning repositories with large model checkpoints on HuggingFace.
+    2) Execute `git clone https://huggingface.co/MyNiuuu/MOFA-Video-Hybrid` to download the complete HuggingFace repository, which currently only includes the `ckpts` folder.
+    3) Copy or move the `ckpts` folder to the GitHub repository.

+    **NOTE:** If you encounter the error `git: 'lfs' is not a git command` on Linux, you can try [this solution](https://github.com/text2cinemagraph/text2cinemagraph/issues/1) that has worked well for my case.

-The checkpoints should be orgnized as `./MOFA-Video-Hybrid/ckpt_tree.md`.
+    Finally, the checkpoints should be orgnized as `./MOFA-Video-Hybrid/ckpt_tree.md`.

 ### 4. Run Gradio Demo